AltaXploit/Alta-Keylogger/README.md

 ## 📝 Description

-**Alta-Keylogger** is a sophisticated Red Team monitoring tool designed to demonstrate the risks of browser-based supply chain attacks.
+**Alta-Keylogger** is a sophisticated keylogger monitoring tool designed to demonstrate the risks of browser-based extensions attacks.
 Unlike traditional executable loggers, this tool operates at the **browser level** using a hybrid architecture of **Python, Node.js, and JavaScript**.

 The core payload is disguised as a legitimate-looking Chrome Extension.
-Once sideloaded, it utilizes stealth techniques to remain persistent and transmit intercepted keystrokes to a centralized command-and-control (C2) server.
+Once sideloaded, it utilizes stealth techniques to remain persistent and transmit intercepted keystrokes to a node.js server.

 -----